medobarakat/medobarakat/README.md

 ##
 - 🔭 I’m currently working on ReactJs , VueJs. ...
 Learning Angular.
-- 📱 Working on React Native, As A Mobile Developer And Learning More...
+- 📱 Working on React Native, As A Mobile Developer And Learning More..
 - 🌱 Also Working with JavaScript,TypeScript , Sass and FrameWorks (BootStrap , TailWind)..
 - 🔥 Learned Python As A New Achievement..
 - 📫 Making A Fully Responsive Website..